 What is the point of short-term health insurance?

 Short-term medical insurance can provide a temporary coverage solution to help fill gaps if you’re waiting for a new policy to begin or you’re in-between jobs and not wanting to pay the higher costs of COBRA.

 What are some of the benefits of short-term coverage?

 Short-term coverage offers quick coverage with term flexibility.
-You can also apply anytime, so you don’t have to wait for open enrollment or a Special Enrollment Period.
+You can apply anytime, so you don’t have to wait for open enrollment or a Special Enrollment Period.

 What is the difference between a short-term plan and a long-term plan?

 Short-term medical plans can last up to a year and can only be renewed twice.
 Due to their limited coverage, they’re generally much cheaper than standard plans.
 Long-term healthcare plans can be renewed each year and offer much more coverage options, but they cost more depending on your plan’s premiums and deductibles.

 Short-term health insurance is perfect for people without insurance between jobs, traveling nurses, and spouses while waiting for group insurance or Medicare to start.
 This enables them to have coverage while waiting to access other insurance options.